-This page applies to all licenceholders under the Financial Services Act 2008, except in relation to Class 1(3) and Class 6 activities.
+This page applies to all licenceholders under the Financial Services Act 2008, except in relation to Class 1(3), Class 6 and Class 9 activities.

 Every licenceholder (excluding those that only conduct class 8(1), 8(2)(b) and/or 8(3)) is required to complete an Annual Regulatory Return within four months after its financial year end in accordance with the Financial Services Rule Book 2016.